kandarpa02/codegen_engine/README.md

 <img src="levi_chibi.jpeg" alt="Nami Activation Plot" width="100%">

-this is a helper repo for [deriv](https://github.com/kandarpa02/py-deriv.git) **codegen engine** only works with `deriv.array` object, it fuses a python function which takes `deriv.array`, to run code with minimum python overhead
+this is a helper repo for [deriv](https://github.com/kandarpa02/py-deriv.git), codegen engine only works with `deriv.array` object, it fuses a python function which takes `deriv.array`, to run code with minimum python overhead

 - minimal explanation
 ```python